Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "There is only one thing in the world worse than being talked about, and that is not being talked about. "
+> "One machine can do the work of fifty ordinary men.
+No machine can do the work of one extraordinary man."
-> — **Oscar Wilde**
+> — **Elbert Hubbard**

 ---